August 16, 2021

 All UA Psychology Clinic clients (or their legal guardian) are required to read and sign the Individual/Family COVID-19 Disclosure and Acknowledgment form (included with this letter and available on our website) before they can begin their initial in-person appointment.
 The form will be kept in each client’s record, and a copy will be provided to you for your personal records.
 The form can also be accessed on our website, https://psychologyclinic.ua.edu.

 To limit the number of people present in Clinic, adult clients should come alone to therapy unless otherwise indicated by their clinician.
 Whenever possible, child clients should attend with one parent/guardian only unless instructed otherwise by their clinician.

-Check in procedures have also changed.
-When you arrive, please park in one of our five designated spaces facing the McMillan Building, remain in your vehicle, and call our office at (205)348-5000 and let us know you have arrived.
-Your therapist will bring out a parking pass and ask you screener questions regarding COVID-19 symptoms.
-Your therapist will then escort you into the Clinic.
+Check-In Procedures for In-Person Appointments: When you arrive, please park in one of our five designated spaces facing the McMillan Building, remain in your vehicle, and call our office at (205)348-5000 and let us know you have arrived.
+Your clinician will bring out a parking pass, any paperwork that needs completed, and ask you screener questions regarding COVID-19 symptoms.
+Your clinician will then escort you into the Clinic.

-We will continue to collect payment via phone unless there is an outstanding balance on your account, which will be collected before your session can begin.
-We will not accept cash payments at this time.
+We will continue to collect payment via phone unless there is an outstanding balance on your account, which will be collected when you arrive and before your session can begin.
+We accept credit card (preferred) or cash.
+We do not accept personal checks.

 UA Clinic Staff & Clinic Director

 The following screening questions were developed based on information from the University Medical Center (UMC) and from the Center for Disease Control (CDC).
 Questions will be answered as part of client and visitor curbside screening conducted by student-clinicians prior to anyone entering the Clinic for a scheduled appointment.

 - Have you had any known contact* with a person with a confirmed case of COVID-19 in the last 14 days?
 Yes**___ No ___